meodai/color-names/README.md

   hex value below the name.
 - [Color Picker II]: Move your mouse and scroll to choose a color.
 - [Name Search]: full text search on the color list.
+- [Filter color names]: Specify the source for looking up names for a color
 - [Color Distribution] 3D view of all color names in different color spaces.
 - [Twitter Bot]: Posts random colors and lets you submit new ones.